 Q: Can I get my admit card through offline mode?

-A: The admit card can be downloaded through online only.
+A: The admit card can be downloaded online only.
 No hard copy will be sent to the aspirants.

-Q: Is the counselling held online?
+Q: Is the counseling held online?

 A: If you have a rank of 1500 and below, there is a huge possibility that you can get any branch you wish for.